jeremyButtler/freezeTB/README.md

   - the slidshows and write up in slidesAndWriting
     - except luaFilters and nbib files

-# Requirements

-1. minimap2 (use homebrew for mac; apt for debian)
-   - for command line version you only need a sam file, so minimap2 can be replaced.
-2. R (for graphs)
-   - R with tcltk needed if using guiFreezeTB.r
-3. tcltk if using guiFreezeTB (program)
-   - unix (Linux and Mac) should already have an older tcltk, which will work

 # Install

+## My starwars joke

-- The installation menence, your start to the dark side
+- The installation menence; your start to the dark side
   - step one: anger; why are there so many requirments
-  - step two: hatred; why will it not install on OS X
+  - step two: hatered; why will it not install on OS X
   - step three: fear; must I use Ubuntu instead of X
   - step four: chaos; repeat steps one to four for the next program
   - step five: disaster; install Ubuntu

-- The light side
+- The light side; a cycle of hardship
   - step one: peace; do I really need this program
   - step two: knowledge; maybe there is an alternative
   - step three: serenity; the alternative will install